tigattack/VeeamNotify/README.md

 ## Installing

+Requirements:
+* Veeam Backup & Replication 10 or higher.
+* PowerShell 5.1 or higher.

 * Option 1 - Install script.
 This option will also optionally configure any supported Veeam jobs to work with VeeamNotify.
   1. Download [VeeamNotify-Installer.ps1](VeeamNotify-Installer.ps1).
   2. Open PowerShell (as Administrator) on your Veeam server.